gavagai-corp/gavagai-node/README.md

         'My partner and I spent four nights here over New Years and loved it.
 Super staff; lovely, quiet room; excellent location within easy walking to much of Downtown and an overall experience that was perfect.'
     ];

-    // return a set of significant stories found among the input strings. client.stories(texts, function(err, data) {
+    client.stories(texts, function(err, data) {
         if (err) {
             console.error('error:', err);